PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--networkId` (string): Network ID
 - `--rfProfileId` (string): Rf profile ID
 - `--name` (string): The name of the new profile.
 Must be unique.
+- `--isIndoorDefault` (boolean): Set this profile as the default indoor rf profile.
+If the profile ID is one of 'indoor' or 'outdoor',   then a new profile will be created from the respective ID and set as the default
+- `--isOutdoorDefault` (boolean): Set this profile as the default outdoor rf profile.
+If the profile ID is one of 'indoor' or 'outdoor',   then a new profile will be created from the respective ID and set as the default
 - `--clientBalancingEnabled` (boolean): Steers client to best available access point.
 Can be either true or false.
 - `--minBitrateType` (string): Minimum bitrate can be set to either 'band' or 'ssid'.
 - `--bandSelectionType` (string): Band selection can be set to either 'ssid' or 'ap'.